jonathanpullano/flat_book/README.txt

 drush dl flat_book

 You then must enable the module by pointing your browser to http://www.example.com/admin/build/modules/list and clicking the check box for the flat_book module.
-With drush you can type
+With drush you can type:

 drush en flat_book